Robert Champion de Crespigny

 Robert James Champion de Crespigny, AC (born 1950) is a multi-millionaire Australian businessman and founder of Normandy Mining.
-Currently estimated with his ownership in PBE and Rutherford corporations his net worth is near 1B.
-In 2004 his personal wealth was approximately $170 million.
+Currently estimated with his ownership in PBE and Rutherford corporations his net worth is near AUD$1bn.
+In 2004 his personal wealth was approximately AUS$170 million.
 His positions in corporate and public life include chancellor of the University of Adelaide (2000-2004) and chair of the South Australian Economic Development Board (2002-2006) and a role on the South Australian Minerals & Petroleum Expert Group (SAMPEG) for the Department of State Development.
 He resides in the United Kingdom.

 Career

 Champion de Crespigny was educated at Melbourne Grammar School and the University of Melbourne, from which he graduated with a Bachelor of Commerce degree.
 During his university studies, he was resident at Trinity College.
 He subsequently qualified as a Chartered Accountant and practised for 13 years with KMG Hungerford in Perth, Western Australia.
 He was a partner at the firm for 10 years.